kuboon/elaws/README.md

 Start the project:

 ```
-deno run -A --unstable --watch main.ts
+deno run -A --watch main.ts
 ```

-After adding, removing, or moving a page in the `pages` directory, run:
+After adding, removing, or moving a page in the `routes` or directory, or adding, removing, or moving an island in the `islands` directory, run:

 ```
-fresh routes
+fresh manifest
 ```